hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 The current full YOLO schedule has a 517,120-byte tensor high-water mark, down from 1,659,008 bytes and below the 520,192-byte limit.
 All selected operators now reach the final command-workspace check without scalar or CPU fallback.
-That check currently reports 1,054,752 bytes because it conservatively appends 294,912 bytes of linebuffer weight staging, 32,768 bytes of partial sums, and 209,952 bytes of stripe staging after the global tensor high-water mark.
-These workspaces are not all live with the graph's peak tensors; place/reuse them by operation lifetime and reduce weight staging to the active output group before claiming full-graph memory feasibility.
+That check currently reports 833,568 bytes because it conservatively appends 73,728 bytes of linebuffer weight staging, 32,768 bytes of partial sums, and 209,952 bytes of stripe staging after the global tensor high-water mark.
+These workspaces are not all live with the graph's peak tensors; place/reuse them by operation lifetime before claiming full-graph memory feasibility.
+K3 weights are now DMA-staged one output group at a time; the focused C96-to-C64 block test checks both 27,648-byte group transfers and reset weight offsets.

 Completed path: